vs MarketManVendor comparison

 When to choose LineNow

-You run an independent restaurant, a small group (1–5 locations), or a hybrid operation (restaurant + retail).
+You run an independent restaurant, a small group, or a hybrid operation (restaurant + retail).
 You want the closed-loop AI on supplier replies.
 You want the team to be able to collaborate on supplier email threads inside the system.
 You want statistical replenishment, not just inventory tracking.
-You'd rather have $50/month flat than $239/month/location.
+You want flat procurement pricing and a living PO that reconciles supplier, receiver, and accounting context upstream.

 The honest distinction

 MarketMan is a competent vertical specialist for the restaurant segment.
 For multi-unit restaurant groups with a dedicated procurement team, it's a defensible choice.
-For most independent SMB restaurants — and especially for hybrid operators who also run retail or e-commerce — LineNow does the same recipe and inventory work, adds a closed-loop architecture with two layers of AI and team-collaborative supplier emails, and costs a fraction of the per-location MarketMan price.
+For most independent SMB restaurants — and especially for hybrid operators who also run retail or e-commerce — LineNow covers recipe and inventory work while adding the living PO loop: supplier replies, receiving variance, recipe cost changes, and accounting handoff stay connected before AP pays.

 Related